sbhmajum369/music-playlist/README.md

-# music-playlist
+# Music Playlist

-Your personal mini-Youtube playlist.
+Your personal playlist.
+You can use it to play music videos in a home environment, for now.

 More Changes coming soon...